Reconciling After Adultery: A Roadmap For The Cheater

 - Detach from the outcome.
 You could be the most remorseful, accountable person in the world and your spouse could still leave you.
 Or you could be less than remorseful and your spouse might stay because she’s afraid to leave you.
 Either way, you cannot control your spouse’s decision.
 You can only control what you do.
 So set your intention: do the next right thing and let go of the outcome.
 If the relationship is meant to last, it will.

 Do you have questions about legal options that can help your marriage?
 To learn more about reconciliation agreementsand temporary child support and custody orders during a trial separation, we can help.
-To schedule a free consultation with one of our experienced family law attorneys, please call us at 888-888-0919 to set up your appointment or use our email form.
+To schedule an initial consultation with one of our experienced family law attorneys, please call us at 888-888-0919 to set up your appointment or use our email form.